-Federal Drug and Narcotics Offenses
+Federal Drug And Narcotics Offenses

 Federal drug offenses are typically prosecuted under Title 21 of the United States Code, otherwise known as the Controlled Substances Act (CSA).
 The federal drug laws cover several different types of drug offenses.
-Federal law makes it illegal to knowingly or intentionally manufacture, create, or distribute controlled substances.
+Federal law makes it illegal to knowingly or intentionally manufacture, create or distribute controlled substances.
 It is also illegal to possess these substances with the intent to distribute them.
-The penalties depend largely on the amount of the drugs that were seized.
+The penalties depend largely on the amount of drugs seized.
 Smaller amounts of drugs carry a less severe sentence.

 Defending Federal Drug Conspiracy Cases

-A seasoned criminal defense attorney will seek to determine whether any search that led to the discovery of drugs, currency or other evidence was legal.
+Successfully defending a federal drug conspiracy case begins with determining whether any search that led to the discovery of drugs, currency or other evidence was legal.
 If law enforcement violated a person’s rights in the pursuit of evidence, a skilled defense attorney may be able to suppress any evidence that was seized.
 In some cases, an affirmative defense, such as entrapment or duress, may be a viable strategy.
 At a minimum, there are ways to minimize penalties and possibly avoid a prison sentence.
 Attorney Kudman has extensive experience and knowledge of federal law and the United States Sentencing Guidelines.
 She is ready to defend you and minimize the negative consequences of drug charges.

-Florida Drug and Narcotics Offenses
+Florida Drug And Narcotics Offenses

 Generally, Florida drug offenses are prosecuted under Florida Statute, Chapter 893, which is known as the Florida Comprehensive Drug Abuse Prevention and Control Act.
-In addition, Florida Statute Chapter 775, outlines the minimum sentences for each degree of drug offense.
+In addition, Florida Statute Chapter 775 outlines the minimum sentences for each degree of drug offense.

-- A Misdemeanor of the Second Degreedrug offense can result in a jail sentence up to 60 days and/or a fine up to $500.
+- A misdemeanor of the second-degree drug offense can result in a jail sentence up to 60 days and/or a fine up to $500.

-- A Misdemeanor of the First Degreedrug offense can lead to a jail sentence up to one year and/or a fine not greater than $1,000.
+- A misdemeanor of the first-degree drug offense can lead to a jail sentence up to one year and/or a fine not greater than $1,000.

-- A Felony of the Third Degreedrug offense can result in a prison sentence not more than five years and/or a fine not exceeding $5,000.
+- A felony of the third-degree drug offense can result in a prison sentence not more than five years and/or a fine not exceeding $5,000.

-- A Felony of the First Degreedrug offense can result in a prison sentence up to 30 years and/or a fine up to $10,000.
+- A felony of the first-degree drug offense can result in a prison sentence up to 30 years and/or a fine up to $10,000.

-- A Life Felonydrug offense can result in imprisonment up to 30 years or not more than life imprisonment and/or a fine up to $15,000.
+- A life felony drug offense can result in imprisonment up to 30 years or not more than life imprisonment and/or a fine up to $15,000.

 The defense of drug crimes is extremely complex.
-Tama Beth Kudman has been representing individuals a accused of committing state and federal drug crimes for over 20 years.
+Tama Beth Kudman has been representing individuals accused of committing state and federal drug crimes for over 25 years.
 Ms. Kudman brings this experience and knowledge to every drug case that she defends.
 If you have been charged with a drug offense, call 561-472-0811 or fill out the online contact form to set up a consultation.